LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 DNS Response Type
 =================

+.. type:: dns_response
-.. class:: dns_response
+.. method:: dns_response

    An object of this data type can be returned in response to a ``dns_lookup`` depending on its parameters.
 The member methods of this type are described below.

-.. method:: dns_response->format
+.. member:: dns_response->format

    Returns a formatted display of the entire response from the DNS server.

-.. method:: dns_response->bitFormat
+.. member:: dns_response->bitFormat

    Returns a formatted display of the raw bits returned by the DNS server.

-.. method:: dns_response->answer
+.. member:: dns_response->answer

    Returns the answer from the DNS server.
 This differs based on the type.

-.. method:: dns_response->data
+.. member:: dns_response->data

    Returns the raw byte stream.